pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateunsubscribechanges0.md

 A callout driver calls the **FwpmBfeStateUnsubscribeChanges0** function to deregister a callback function that was previously registered by calling the [FwpmBfeStateSubscribeChanges0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0) function.

 If a callout driver registers a callback function by calling the [FwpmBfeStateSubscribeChanges0](/windows-hardware/drivers/ddi/fwpmk/nf-fwpmk-fwpmbfestatesubscribechanges0) function, it must deregister the callback function before the callout driver can be unloaded.

+**FwpmBfeStateUnsubscribeChanges0** is a specific version of **FwpmBfeStateUnsubscribeChanges**.
+See [WFP Version-Independent Names and Targeting Specific Versions of Windows](/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows) for more information.

 ## -see-also